The best phone plans for roaming and travelling overseas

 Which is better for roaming — a contract phone or an unlocked phone?

-Contract phones allow you to pay in installments but lock you in with one provider for 24 months.
+Contract phones allow you to pay in instalments but lock you in with one provider for 24 months.
 Paying outright for an unlocked phone means the freedom to switch SIMs as needed.
 Where roaming is concerned, the ability to change SIMs is handy because you can use local SIMs when traveling, making unlocked phones a better option.

 With an unlocked phone, is it cheaper to buy the destination country’s SIM before or after traveling?